package core:strings

 builder_init_len_cap ¶

-builder_init_len_cap :: proc(b: ^Builder, len, cap: int, allocator := context.allocator) -> (res: ^Builder, err: runtime.Allocator_Error) #optional_ok {…}
+builder_init_len_cap :: proc(b: ^Builder, len, cap: int, allocator := context.allocator, loc := #caller_location) -> (res: ^Builder, err: runtime.Allocator_Error) #optional_ok {…}

-Initializes a Builder with a specified length and cap
+Initializes a Builder with specified length len

 It replaces the existing buf